 Talking about price, if you are looking for a specific estimate you can always use our Diamond Price Calculator.
-The average price for a 2 carat diamond is about $30,000 for round diamonds and about $20,000 for fancy shapes like princess cut diamonds.
+The average price for a 2 carat diamond is about $22k at the time of this writing.
+Below is our updated 2 carat diamond price chart which shows up-to-date data averaged across all diamond shapes.
 If you're looking for up-to-date diamond pricing data and live diamond price charts like the one below, check out our 2 carat diamond prices page for more info.

 2 Carat Diamond Rings on Hand

 Given that people’s ring (and hand) sizes vary, many buyers are concerned about whether a 2 carat diamond will look large or small on their particular hand.
 We have thus put together a couple examples of 2 carat diamond rings on hands with different ring sizes to help you visualize the differences.